-For this reason, the best thing you can do, is accept that right now – the two of you aren’t together.
+For this reason, the best thing you can do, is accept that – right now – the two of you aren’t together.
 In time, things will become easier.
-They’ll also become clearer… So if you can’t see why this had to happen, then don’t worry, you soon will.
+Everything will also become a lot clearer… And if you can’t see why this had to happen right now, don’t worry, you soon will.

 How To Accept Your Relationship Is Over

 So when it comes to how to accept your relationship is over, I want to make it nice and simple, breaking it down into five key steps.
 Think of this as your “tick list” if you like.
 Just make sure you’re committed to doing each and every step, remembering that this is what will make you feel whole again.

 1) Allow Yourself To Grieve & Feel The Pain

 So first up I want you to give yourself a little time to feel your emotions and mourn the loss.

 In fact, we’re probably going to come back to this multiple times in the grieving process, because healing is not a simple, linear process.
 So when you need to cry, cry.
 Get it out.

 Don’t hold things in or feel like you have to put on a front.
 You invested so much time, love and energy into the relationship… and for what?
 This huge sense of loss?
 It sucks, I get it.